CinquinAndy/notes-to-strapi-export-article-ai/README.md

 --- work in progress ---
 ## Export Obsidian notes to Strapi CMS
 ### Roadmap
-- [ ] Get notes content from Obsidian
+- [X] Get notes content from Obsidian
+- [x] Config in the plugin settings for the token to use
+- [x] Config in the plugin settings for the api url to use
+- [x] Add clean errors notices messages
 - [ ] Upload images & attachments to Strapi
 - [ ] Replace image links in notes with Strapi media links
 - [ ] Upload to Strapi article